2022-AI-FullStack-Internship-TeamB/NCTE/README.md

 ## 4. Acknowledgement and References
 This project is based on several open-source repositories.
 We used [EasyOCR](https://github.com/JaidedAI/EasyOCR) for detecting and recognizing text.
 We fine-tuned EasyOCR with training script and pretrained model provided in the link.
-Dataset we used when fine tuning is part of the data from ai hub - [Korean OCR](https://www.aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=realm&dataSetSn=91).
+Dataset we used for fine tuning is part of [Korean OCR data](https://www.aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=realm&dataSetSn=91) from AI hub.

 ## 5. Copyrights / End User Licensce